haleyneiman/thruxdocs/docs/userguide/revitinterop/index-revit_interop_arch_import.rst

 Link an architectural revit model to THRUX.

-1. Login to the THRUX :ref:`Account Portal<http://thruxcoreweb.azurewebsites.net/AccountPortal>`.
+1. Login to the THRUX `Account Portal<http://thruxcoreweb.azurewebsites.net/AccountPortal>`_.
 2. Navigate to the downloads section.
 Download and install the THRUX REVIT add-in for the required version of REVIT.
 3. Open REVIT, you should see the THRUX add-in available on the ribbon.
 4. Select the add-in on the ribbon and select "Export Arch".